Casey’s General Stores, Inc. (NASDAQ:CASY) Expected to Post Earnings of $1.44 Per Share

-Wall Street brokerages expect Casey’s General Stores, Inc. (NASDAQ:CASY – Get Rating) to post earnings of $1.44 per share for the current fiscal quarter, Zacks reports.
-Four analysts have issued estimates for Casey’s General Stores’ earnings.
-The highest EPS estimate is $1.61 and the lowest is $1.24.
-Casey’s General Stores reported earnings per share of $1.12 during the same quarter last year, which would indicate a positive year over year growth rate of 28.6%.
-The firm is scheduled to report its next earnings report on Monday, January 1st.
+Wall Street analysts expect Casey’s General Stores, Inc. (NASDAQ:CASY – Get Rating) to report earnings per share of $1.44 for the current fiscal quarter, according to Zacks Investment Research.
+Four analysts have issued estimates for Casey’s General Stores’ earnings, with the highest EPS estimate coming in at $1.61 and the lowest estimate coming in at $1.24.
+Casey’s General Stores reported earnings of $1.12 per share in the same quarter last year, which indicates a positive year-over-year growth rate of 28.6%.
+The business is expected to announce its next earnings results on Monday, January 1st.

-On average, analysts expect that Casey’s General Stores will report full-year earnings of $8.83 per share for the current fiscal year, with EPS estimates ranging from $8.65 to $9.08.
-For the next financial year, analysts forecast that the business will report earnings of $9.36 per share, with EPS estimates ranging from $8.75 to $10.02.
-Zacks’ EPS calculations are an average based on a survey of analysts that cover Casey’s General Stores.
+On average, analysts expect that Casey’s General Stores will report full-year earnings of $8.83 per share for the current year, with EPS estimates ranging from $8.65 to $9.08.
+For the next financial year, analysts expect that the business will report earnings of $9.36 per share, with EPS estimates ranging from $8.75 to $10.02.
+Zacks’ EPS calculations are an average based on a survey of sell-side research firms that follow Casey’s General Stores.

-Casey’s General Stores (NASDAQ:CASY – Get Rating) last issued its quarterly earnings results on Tuesday, March 8th.
-The company reported $1.71 EPS for the quarter, topping the Zacks’ consensus estimate of $1.45 by $0.26.
+Casey’s General Stores (NASDAQ:CASY – Get Rating) last announced its quarterly earnings data on Tuesday, March 8th.
+The company reported $1.71 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.45 by $0.26.
+The business had revenue of $3.05 billion during the quarter, compared to analyst estimates of $3.05 billion.
 Casey’s General Stores had a return on equity of 15.56% and a net margin of 2.71%.
-The company had revenue of $3.05 billion for the quarter, compared to analysts’ expectations of $3.05 billion.
-During the same quarter last year, the business earned $1.04 earnings per share.
-Casey’s General Stores’s revenue was up 51.8% on a year-over-year basis.
+The company’s revenue was up 51.8% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $1.04 earnings per share.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-First Republic Investment Management Inc. increased its holdings in shares of Casey’s General Stores by 2.1% during the third quarter.
-First Republic Investment Management Inc. now owns 2,602 shares of the company’s stock valued at $490,000 after acquiring an additional 54 shares in the last quarter.
-Exchange Traded Concepts LLC increased its holdings in shares of Casey’s General Stores by 1.8% during the fourth quarter.
-Exchange Traded Concepts LLC now owns 3,025 shares of the company’s stock valued at $597,000 after acquiring an additional 54 shares in the last quarter.
-TrinityPoint Wealth LLC boosted its position in Casey’s General Stores by 2.5% in the third quarter.
-TrinityPoint Wealth LLC now owns 2,341 shares of the company’s stock worth $441,000 after purchasing an additional 58 shares during the last quarter.
-6 Meridian boosted its position in Casey’s General Stores by 6.0% in the third quarter.
-6 Meridian now owns 1,113 shares of the company’s stock worth $210,000 after purchasing an additional 63 shares during the last quarter.
-Finally, Lumature Wealth Partners LLC boosted its position in Casey’s General Stores by 63.8% in the fourth quarter.
+A number of large investors have recently bought and sold shares of CASY.
+Legacy Bridge LLC acquired a new position in Casey’s General Stores during the fourth quarter valued at $34,000.
+Lumature Wealth Partners LLC increased its position in Casey’s General Stores by 63.8% in the 4th quarter.
 Lumature Wealth Partners LLC now owns 172 shares of the company’s stock worth $34,000 after purchasing an additional 67 shares during the last quarter.
-Hedge funds and other institutional investors own 85.44% of the company’s stock.
+Covestor Ltd acquired a new position in Casey’s General Stores in the 4th quarter worth about $34,000.
+Fifth Third Bancorp increased its position in Casey’s General Stores by 45.6% in the 3rd quarter.
+Fifth Third Bancorp now owns 217 shares of the company’s stock worth $41,000 after purchasing an additional 68 shares during the last quarter.
+Finally, O Shaughnessy Asset Management LLC increased its position in Casey’s General Stores by 86.0% in the 3rd quarter.
+O Shaughnessy Asset Management LLC now owns 240 shares of the company’s stock worth $45,000 after purchasing an additional 111 shares during the last quarter.
+85.44% of the stock is currently owned by hedge funds and other institutional investors.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, May 16th.
-Shareholders of record on Monday, May 2nd will be issued a $0.35 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, May 16th.
+Investors of record on Monday, May 2nd will be given a dividend of $0.35 per share.
+This represents a $1.40 annualized dividend and a yield of 0.70%.
 The ex-dividend date is Friday, April 29th.
-This represents a $1.40 dividend on an annualized basis and a yield of 0.71%.
-Casey’s General Stores’s payout ratio is currently 16.26%.
+Casey’s General Stores’s payout ratio is 16.26%.

 Casey’s General Stores, Inc engages in the management and operation of convenience stores and gasoline stations.
 It provides self-service gasoline, a wide selection of grocery items and an array of freshly prepared food items.
 The firm offers food, beverages, tobacco products, health and beauty aids, automotive products, and other non-food items.